Aarya-Jain19/Demo/README.md

 # Demo
-This is my First Git Repository
+This is my First Git Repository.
-- Arya Jain
+By Arya Jain